Graduate Catalog

 Lewis & Clark recommends for the Oregon Principal License those candidates who have fulfilled all of the requirements specified under the Principal License Program including:

-- Hold a master’s degree or higher1 from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Oregon Teacher Standards and Practices Commission.
+- Hold a master’s degree or higher1 from an Approved Institution in the United States, or the foreign equivalent of such degree approved by the Oregon Teacher Standards and Practices Commission.

 - Have three full years full years of qualifying licensed experience in a 1.0 FTE assignment or six full years of qualifying licensed experience in a .50 FTE or more assignment.
 (The years of licensed school experience do not have to be earned consecutively.)